jakobzhao/geog571/labs/lab01/readme.md

 7\.
 Next, we open the `readme.md` file using `Atom`.
 To do that, make sure you have installed `Atom` and also an `Atom` packge named `markdown-preview-enhanced`.

-Once `Atom` is opened, press `crtl+shift+a` to open the open prjoect dialog window, naviagte to `geog571` folder from your workspace and press `select folder`.
+Once `Atom` is opened, press `crtl+shift+a` to open the open project dialog window, naviagte to `geog571` folder from your workspace and press `select folder`.
 Then the `geog571` repo will be opened, and a file tree will be shown in the project list panel on the left of the atom editor.

 ![](img/atom-open-project.png)